2013 UPDATE – 12 MONTHS OF LIBERATION FOR THOUSANDS OF MALE CALVES

 Thousands of male calves dying at the temple due to starvation and malnutrition.

-The salient features of our effective efforts for 2013-14 (12 months) to stop this heinous crime to the male calves in the name of religion which had been going on since several years killing thousands of male calves every year.
+The salient features of our effective efforts for 2013-14 (12 months) to stop this heinous crime to the male calves in the name of religion which had been going on for several years killing thousands of male calves every year.

 |Awareness camps||145 areas|